benmneb/word-of-the-buddha/web/content/08_7_right-mindfulness.md

 ## The Four Focuses of Mindfulness

-<span class="sutta-ref">MN 10</span> The four focuses of mindfulness lead in one direction only, to the purification of beings, to going beyond sadness and crying, to the disappearance of physical and mental suffering, for the attainment of the true way, for the realisation of _nibbāna_.
+<span className="sutta-ref">MN 10</span> The four focuses of mindfulness lead in one direction only, to the purification of beings, to going beyond sadness and crying, to the disappearance of physical and mental suffering, for the attainment of the true way, for the realisation of _nibbāna_.
 What are the four?

 1. Having restrained the five hindrances, you abide aware of the body (_rūpa_), energised, knowing the purpose of what you are doing, and mindful.
 1. Having restrained the five hindrances, you abide aware of experience (_vedanā_), energised, knowing the purpose of what you are doing, and mindful.